Informatievlaanderen/registry-documentation/docs/new-registry.md

 ### Building for the first time

 Run `build.sh Pack` to verify everything is correct.
 This will also pull down all required packages to later open the solution properly with Visual Studio.

+## Running the registry using Visual Studio

+To try out the registry for the first time, open up `YourRegistry.sln` in Visual Studio.

+Set `YourRegistry.Api` as a startup project and select `YourRegistry.Api` as Debug Emulator instead of `IIS Express`.

+Start the registry and browse to [localhost:1090](http://localhost:1090/), you should see the API documentation.
+Browsing to [localhost:1090/v1/example/SOMEKEY](http://localhost:1090/v1/example/SOMEKEY) should return `SOMEKEY`.

+At this point you have a working development environment to build upon.